Škoda Enyaq

-The Škoda Enyaq (originally introduced as Škoda Enyaq iV) is a battery electric compact crossover SUV manufactured by Škoda Auto.
+The Škoda Enyaq (originally introduced as Škoda Enyaq iV) is a battery electric mid-size crossover SUV manufactured by Škoda Auto.
 It was introduced in September 2020 in Prague, while mass production commenced in November 2020.
 It utilizes the Volkswagen Group MEB platform, with the Volkswagen ID.4 being a sister model.

 Name

 The name is derived from the Irish name Enya, which originates from the Gaelic word ‘eithne’, meaning ‘essence, spirit or principle’.
 The Enyaq is the first model of a new naming convention within the Škoda's range where electric models' names will start with ‘E’.

 Overview

 The production model is called Enyaq iV and was revealed on 1 September 2020.
 It is assembled at the Škoda plant in Mladá Boleslav, Czech Republic for the European market.
 The serial production of the car for the European market in the Czech Republic commenced on 25 November 2020.
 The first cars have been delivered to customers in the Scandinavian region in late April 2021, and in Western and Central Europe in May 2021.

 The Enyaq iV will be available either as rear-wheel drive or all-wheel drive, with three different battery capacities and five performance versions.
 The base model will have a 55 kWh battery pack and a 109 kW electric motor mounted on the rear axle.
 The most powerful variant will be the RS, with two motors having a combined power of 225 kW.